 - VI.
-Monitoring and Analysis - A. The use of manual physical restraint or seclusion shall be monitored at the classroom, school and District levels. - B. The use of the behavior interventions, the appropriateness of use and the effectiveness of the interventions shall be analyzed. - VII.
+Notice, Monitoring and Analysis - A. At the beginning of each school year, the district shall post its policies and procedures on positive behavior interventions and supports as adopted by the school district. - B. The use of manual physical restraint or seclusion shall be monitored at the classroom, school and District levels. - C. The use of the behavior interventions, the appropriateness of use and the effectiveness of the interventions shall be analyzed. - VII.
 Prohibitions